200ug/golfed.xyz/content/posts/metamask-phishing-exploration.md

     sleep(random.randint(1, 10))
 ```

-I left the bot running in a Docker container for some time, and in the end I was able to send roughly 10k messages before the campaign operator revoked the API token.
+I left the bot running in a Docker container for some time, and in the end I was able to send roughly 10k messages before the operator revoked the API token.
+The whole campaign was ruined at this point as the original token was hardcoded into the attachment, and replacing it in the already-sent emails wouldn't be possible.

-Next time I get a cryptocurrency related phishing email like this, I'd like to try tracking the stolen funds by giving out the seed phrase of a fresh wallet with e.g. $5-10 USD worth of funds inside and see what kind of anti-forensic methods would the attacker utilize (although given the quality of this campaign, they'd probably just deposit immediately into a full-KYC CEX).
+Next time I get a cryptocurrency-related phishing email like this, I'd like to try tracking the stolen funds by giving out the seed phrase of a fresh wallet with e.g. $5-10 USD worth of funds inside and see what kind of anti-forensic methods the attacker would utilize (although given the quality of this campaign, they'd probably just deposit immediately into a full-KYC CEX).